How Does the Child Behavior Checklist Work in Clinics?

 Q: How do clinics use the CBCL?

-Clinics use the CBCL to collect information from parents and teachers.
-This helps diagnose or monitor conditions like ADHD, anxiety, and depression.
+Clinics use the CBCL to acquire statistics from mothers fathers and teachers.
+This allows diagnosis or screening situations like ADHD, anxiety, and depression.

 Q: What does the CBCL scoring process involve?